rkunnawa/Yale_Pathways/README.md

 Day 2 : Momentum is conserved before and after the collision taking into account all the particles produced (https://drive.google.com/file/d/1x0Ryc0YauBMSxR9PPZSSFzUmBudU2CX5/view)

-Day 4 : The number of particles produced from the break-up of the proton depends on the energy of the collision - more energy leads to more particles
+Day 4 : The number of particles produced from the break-up of the proton depends on the energy of the collision - more energy leads to more particles (https://drive.google.com/file/d/1h6-rzdkvHM38wdTY7e6DHI_Nxm2hH36u/view?usp=sharing)

-Day 5 : Detecting the electron via its deflection is crucial to understand the energy at which we probe the proton and thus to learn whats inside it.
+Day 5 : Detecting the electron via its deflection is crucial to understand the energy at which we probe the proton and thus to learn whats inside it (https://drive.google.com/file/d/1Ru4Itt59LIsSWQ52AvgIhDTuAtneKDMO/view?usp=sharing)